zrygan/Epytoml/docs/source/Epytoml/EpyBake.rst

 **ntkBake(fileName, exportTo=None, directory=None)**::

-    Exports the file to html and pdf fileformat.
+    Exports the file to html and pdf file format.

     Args:
         fileName (str): The file name of the exported file.